Using Mathics3 from your code¶

 In this example shown above, we convert from Python’s literal 10 to

-the full name of the factorial function is System`Factorial
+the full name of the factorial function is System`Factorial, but

 that up.